 - success (n.)

-- 1530s, "result, outcome," from Latin successus "an advance, succession, happy outcome," from succedere "come after" (see succeed).
+- 1530s, "result, outcome," from Latin successus "an advance, a coming up; a good result, happy outcome," noun use of past participle of succedere "come after" (see succeed).
 Meaning "accomplishment of desired end" (good success) first recorded 1580s.
+Meaning "a thing or person which succeeds," especially in public, is from 1882.

 The moral flabbiness born of the bitch-goddess SUCCESS.
 That -- with the squalid interpretation put on the word success -- is our national disease.
 [William James to H.G.
 Wells, Sept.
 11, 1906]

-Success story is attested from 1925.
-Among the French phrases used in English late 19c. were succès d'estime "cordial reception given to a literary work out of respect rather than admiration" and succès de scandale "success (especially of a work of art) dependent upon its scandalous character."
+Success story is attested from 1902.
+Among the French phrases reported by OED as in use in English late 19c. were succès d'estime "cordial reception given to a literary work out of respect rather than admiration" and succès de scandale "success (especially of a work of art) dependent upon its scandalous character."